-- Whilst there is little evidence to support unaided smoking reduction as an effective harm control measure for smokers, recent data suggest a benefit of smoking reduction when it is accompanied by use of pharmacotherapy such as nicotine replacement therapy (NRT). - It has been speculated that use of NRT for smoking reduction may discourage smokers from making quit attempts or from stopping smoking as it may maintain nicotine dependence and reduce motivation to stop as smokers may be falsely reassured that they are reducing harm from smoking; however, this fear has not been borne out by the data. - Results from studies in which smokers were randomised to either a placebo or NRT (mostly the nicotine gum or inhaler) suggest that the provision of NRT led to both sustained smoking reduction (≤50% of baseline consumption) and increased smoking cessation, while there was no evidence of an increase in adverse events (Figure 3).
-The causal mechanism for this effect are unclear but may be due to increasing smokers confidence in their ability to stop and reducing the reinforcing addictive potential of cigarettes thus facilitating the smoker's transition to abstinence and to help maintain abstinence.
+- Whilst there is little evidence to support unaided smoking reduction as an effective harm control measure, recent data suggest a benefit of smoking reduction when it is accompanied by use of pharmacotherapy such as nicotine replacement therapy (NRT). - It has been speculated that use of NRT for smoking reduction may discourage people from making quit attempts or from stopping smoking as it may maintain nicotine dependence and reduce motivation to stop due to false reassurance that they are reducing harm from smoking; however, this fear has not been borne out by the data. - Results from studies in which individuals were randomised to either a placebo or NRT (mostly the nicotine gum or inhaler) suggest that the provision of NRT led to both sustained smoking reduction (≤ 50% of baseline consumption) and increased smoking cessation, while there was no evidence of an increase in adverse events (Figure 3).
+The causal mechanism for this effect is unclear but may be due to increasing peoples' confidence in their ability to stop and reducing the reinforcing addictive potential of cigarettes, thus facilitating their transition to abstinence and to help maintain abstinence.